itsmeipg/mpv-config/README.md

 - "pan="stereo|FL < 1.0*FL + 0.707*FC + 0.707*BL|FR < 1.0*FR + 0.707*FC + 0.707*BR""
 - "[loudnorm=i=-14:lra=7:tp=-2]"

-# Goals

-- ~~Post on Reddit about my config so people actually use my config and I can get feedback.~~
-- ~~Work on uosc-subtitles.
-Rename to uosc-subtitle-settings.
-Add options to override ASS subs.
-Add options to move subs.
-Possibly fonts section or just add every option available to subs (blur, border, etc) but it might be too much bloat.~~
-- ~~Add options to set the increase/decrease steps for each color setting.~~
-- ~~Hide primary and secondary sub-pos values if default.~~
-- ~~Optimize video aspect updates.~~
-- ~~Add radio buttons to show which shader profile is being used.~~
-- Maybe add .conf for uosc-screenshot.lua.
-- Maybe adjust playlist opacity of the thing on the top left.

 # Feedback

 - If there is a way to disable OSD messages from uosc without modifying the script, let me know.